Our Vision

 Summary:

-We believe at the Tatura Children’s Centre that children must have some control over their learning, be able to learn through experiences, be given the opportunity to learn and explore with other children and have endless opportunities to express themselves.
+We believe at the Tatura Children’s Centre that children must have agency over their learning, be able to learn through experiences, be given the opportunity to learn and explore with other children and have endless opportunities to express themselves.
 The concept ‘children learn through play’ is accompanied within the 3 main fundamentals of our philosophy.